 2019 Guide to Guatemala - Antigua and Lake Atitlán

 A cute little city with colorful colonial buildings.
-We stayed here for three days and found it to be charming and friendly.
-It was a great jumping off point before heading into more remote parts of Guatemala.
+We stayed here for three days and found it to be a great jumping off point before heading into more remote parts of Guatemala.

 Accommodations - Meson Panza Verde